Individual Shrinkage for Random Effects: Motivation for Shrinkage with Individual Weights (IW)

 \subsection{MSFE Optimality of IW}

-Figure~\ref{fig:msfe} suggests that IW outperforms TS and Pool in terms of MSFE when the signal to noise ratio is in a neighborhood of 1.
-One may wonder if this result holds regardless of the data-generating process.
-The following theorem shows that, indeed, it is possible to show that IW outperforms TS and Pool in terms of MSFE regardless of the data-generating process, if we restrict attention to the case where the signal to noise ratio equals 1.
-This means that IW is not only robust - i.e. optimal in terms of minimax regret - but it is also optimal in terms of MSFE when TS and Pool are equally accurate and thus would be indistinguishable.
+Figure~\ref{fig:msfe} suggests that IW outperforms TS and Pool in terms of MSFE when the signal-to-noise ratio is near 1.
+The next theorem shows that IW outperforms TS and Pool in terms of MSFE regardless of the data-generating process, when the ratio equals 1.
+Thus, IW is not only robust, i.e., MMR-optimal, but also optimal in terms of MSFE when TS and Pool are equally accurate and thus would be indistinguishable.

-\begin{theorem} Let Assumptions~\ref{indep-assumption} and ~\ref{key-assumption} hold.
-Suppose that $\lambda_i^2 = \sigma_i^2 = 1$.
+\begin{theorem} Let Assumptions~\ref{indep-assumption} and~\ref{key-assumption} hold.
+Suppose that $\lambda_i^2 = \sigma_i^2$.
 Then,

-Furthermore, the inequality above is strict if either $0 < {W}_{i,T-1} < 1$ or the inequality in \eqref{key:regularity:IW} is strict. \end{theorem}
+Furthermore, the inequality above is strict if either $0 < {W}_{i,T-1} < 1$ with positive probability or the inequality in~\eqref{key:regularity:IW} is strict. \end{theorem}

 The theorem shows that IW is weakly more accurate than TS and Pool when the two forecasts have equal accuracy.
-Furthermore, as in the case of the minimax regret optimality results in Theorem \ref{cor:mmr}, a strict accuracy improvement can be obtained when the weights are strictly between 0 and 1 or are genuine functions of the random effects.
-This shows that considering individual weights that leverage time series information to capture the random effect can deliver a strict improvement in accuracy.
+As in Theorem~\ref{cor:mmr}, accuracy gains can arise when the weights are strictly between 0 and 1 or genuine functions of the RE.
+Thus, considering individual weights that leverage the time series to capture the RE can strictly improve accuracy in terms of MSFE.